suraj-o/Web-Deployment/README.md

 **First of all start server**

-**NOTE**: change your aws, kafka, clickhouse, postgresDB  crediential with your credentials
+**NOTE**: change aws, kafka, clickhouse, postgresDB  crediential with your credentials

 ```bash
 ---you must change credentials given following fields below---